 Again, a truck accident lawyer will be critical in demonstrating how each party was or was not negligent and whether their actions caused the accident and any resulting losses and injuries.

 Suppose the evidence shows that the driver was partially responsible for the truck accident.
 In that case, a court will look at their losses to determine total damages.
-It will then reduce that amount by a percentage equal to their fault.
+It will then reduce that amount by a percentage equal to their fault, up to 50%.
 For example, their medical costs, lost wages, and damages for pain and suffering add up to $250,000.
-Further, they are 20% responsible for the accident.
+Further, they are found to be 20% responsible for the accident.

 Therefore, the total damages award will be reduced by 20%, with the injured party collecting $200,000.
 This example shows that even if someone is partially at fault for a truck accident, they may still be able to recover a substantial damages award.